 When any vacation sadly comes to a close, the only sanctitude you have when you get home is going through all the amazing photos you took.
 But when it comes to photography, not all holiday destinations are created equal.
 Have you ever planned a trip based on the pictures you’ll take?
 Well, it might be time to start.
-Everyone is a professional snapper these days thanks to the high-tech cameras on our smartphones, and we take billions of images every day.
-Now, with Tanel Tammet's SightsMap, you can even see where people are taking their shots around the world.
-Using geo-location photo-sharing data from Panoramio, SightsMap shows you on a world map where the most photographed places are; the dark areas are less popular, red is more, and yellow spots are the most.
-We referenced this site to pull together our favorite list of places to photograph around the world.
-Scroll down to see our final picks.
+Everyone is a professional snapper these days thanks to the high-tech cameras on our smartphones, and we take billions of images around the world every day.

 A quick drive down the Pacific Coast Highway leads you to one of the most photographed American coastlines: Big Sur.
-Located in California’s central coast, it’s also one of the most iconic road trips thanks to Jack Kerouac’s book by the same name.
-The rugged beauty of this natural wonder and impressive views from the jagged cliff side guarantee gallery-worthy frames at every shutter.
+Located on California’s central coast, it’s also one of the most iconic road trips thanks to Jack Kerouac’s book by the same name.
+The rugged beauty of this natural wonder and impressive views from the jagged cliffside guarantee gallery-worthy frames at every shutter.

 From the marshes and grasslands of the Amboseli National Reserve, which provides refuge for elephants during the dry season, to the majestic Mount Kilimanjaro and the savannas, Kenya is home to some of the world’s most dynamic landscapes.
 Combine this with wide-ranging wildlife and the colorful Massai communities, and you have the perfect recipe for photography magic.